sodesocompany/Chipmunk-Objective-C-Wrapper/README.markdown

 - CMShape: Renamed the method: - (id)getData; to: - (id)data;
 - CMBody: Renamed the method: - (id)getData; to: - (id)data;
-- CMBlastEffect: Added implotion methods, so now explosion and implosion is available.
+- CMBlastEffect: Added implotion methods, so now explosion and implosion are available.
 - Refactored CMExplosionEffect to CMBlastEffect.

-14 Februari 2010:
+14 Februari 2011:

 - Updated the demo.plist with the new fields
 - Added friction, elasticity and sensor to the CMDefaultLoader